A kids’ or youth savings account provides a great opportunity for parents to teach their children about money starting at an early age.

 How to save money.
 The magic of compound interest.
 Time value of money.
 Debt.
 Credit.
 Delayed gratification…and more.
 These are all valuable life skills your child can learn when they open their first bank account.

 Looking to open a savings account for your kids?
-Take a look at the list of some of the best savings accounts for kids in Canada below.
+Check the list of some of the best bank accounts for kids in Canada below.

 Best Bank Accounts For Kids in Canada

-Most savings accounts for kids are designed to cater to them until they reach age 18 or the age of the majority in their province.
+Most savings accounts for kids are designed to cater to them until they reach the age of 18 or the age of the majority in their province.

-To make it worthwhile, ensure that the account you sign them up for has no monthly fee and allows a reasonable number of transactions per month for free.
+To make it worthwhile, ensure that the account you sign them up for has no monthly fee and allows a reasonable number of monthly transactions for free.

 1. Tangerine Children’s Savings Account

 To open a children’s savings account at Tangerine, the kid’s parent or legal guardian must have an existing account at the bank.
-Kids get their own account number and can easily log in to view their transactions and monitor their balance.
+Kids get their own account numbers and can easily log in to view their transactions and monitor their balances.

 Tangerine’s children’s savings account offers: